webrecorder/replayweb.page/docs/usage.md

 - High-Fidelity replay of web archives in [several formats](formats) and from [various locations](locations) directly in the browser.

-- Several way to [explore web archives](explore): story view, page search and url search.
+- Several way to [explore web archives](explore): story view, page search and URL search.

 - On-demand, incremental [loading of large archives](loading#loading-large-files-full-vs-on-demand-loading/).